Emergency

 Chipped or broken teeth

-There is nothing worse than enjoying your favourite sport and ending up with a chipped tooth!
-Save any pieces of your tooth and rinse both your mouth and the pieces with warm water.
-Apply pressure with a bit of gauze to the affected area for approximately 10 minutes to stop any bleeding.
-Keep any swelling down and help relieve pain with a cold compress to the outside of the mouth, cheek, or lip near the broken or chipped teeth.
-Contact us as soon as possible.
-Broken teeth should never be ignored.
+There is nothing worse than enjoying your favourite recreational sport and ending up with a chipped tooth!
+Dental trauma from sports activities requires immediate attention.
+Save any pieces of your fractured tooth and rinse both your mouth and the tooth pieces with warm water.
+Apply direct pressure with a bit of gauze to the affected area for approximately 10 minutes to stop any bleeding.
+Keep any swelling down and help relieve acute pain with a cold ice compress to the outside of the mouth, cheek, or lip near the broken or chipped teeth.
+Contact our dental office as soon as possible.
+Dental emergencies require prompt professional evaluation.
+Damaged teeth should never be ignored as they can lead to further complications.

 3